SuperBuker/CamHell/Readme.md

 ### Shodan
 Shodan, our european crawler, offers two kind of services: regular queries and real-time stream.
 Each one has his own feeder.
 Both services require a valid user API key.
-**ShodanProc** asks Shodan services how many host are available in their database, then launches as many **ShodanWorkers** to assign up to 100 pages (each one with 100 host) to each one; finally enters in token-bucket mode, synchronizing the worker queries.
+**ShodanProc** asks Shodan services how many host are available in their database, then launches as many **ShodanWorkers** to assign up to 100 pages (each one with 100 host) to each one; finally enters in token-bucket mode, synchronizing the workers queries.
 It's not allowed to send more than 1 request/s, but multiple workers can be waiting for a reply at the same time.
 It's quite common that Shodan doesn't reply (and sdk throws a timeout) or replies with 0 hosts.
 In those cases, the previous request is automatically resent.
 **ShodanStreamProc** subscribes to a kind of NMAP data stream, then filters the given results locally.
 It is possible to launch as ShodanStreamProcs as desired, but currently it's not possible to check duplicated hosts in the processing queues, so be careful.
 It's important to notice that both feeders only put in their feeding queue those hosts who are not currently set as active in database.